dnlzrgz/lazyfeed/README.md

 ![Loaded screenshot](./.github/screenshot-loaded.png)

-`lazyfeed` is a dead simple terminal base RSS/Atom reader built using [Textual](https://www.textualize.io/).
+A fast, modern and simple RSS/Atom feed reader for the terminal written in Python.

 ## Features